Google Cloud Platform: Single NIC BIG-IP VE¶

 Watch a video of the deploy process:

 This is a specific example, which you can use to test a single NIC deployment.
-When done, you should be able to send traffic to your application servers through BIG-IP VE.
+When done, you can send traffic to your application servers through BIG-IP VE.

 |1||Choose an F5 license||Choose an F5 license.
 You can get a trial license if you need one.|